-My area of research is cinema studies, more specifically film programming, exhibition and reception of popular cinema.
+My area of research is cinema studies, more specifically, audiences, film programming, and exhibition.
 I have been working for the last few years on memories of cinema-going in post-war Italy and Europe as well as on applied digital humanities tool into film studies.

 Research group membership

 2016- Present Date: Coordinator of the HoMER Research Network (History of Moviegoing, Exhibition and Reception)

 2013-2016 Consultant in a project on ‘The role of Italian cinema in the process of negotiation of the social and religious conflicts of the years 1945-1960’ (funded by the University of Milan and the Ministry for the University and Research).

 2013 - Present Date Member of the DICIS – Digital Cinema Studies (funded by the Research Foundation - Flanders (FWO).

 2014 - Present Date Editorial Board member of the Journals COGENT (Taylor and Francis) and Schermi

 Winner of the AHRC Standard Research Grant for the project 'European Cinema Audiences.
 Entangled Histories and Shared Memories'.
 Role: Principal Investigator